 HOW MUCH DOES IT COST TO START A DENTAL PRACTICE?

-With the following 4 Start-Up Cost Tips, you will be able to identify important factors to help you make better decisions for your practice, your budget and your patients.
+With the following Start-Up Cost Tips, you can identify important factors to help you make better decisions for your practice.
+Moreover, it will benefit your budget and your patients.

 FACTOR #1: THE LOCATION: